MoeInL/Project_Directory/README.md

 - <a href="https://github.com/MoeInL/Restaurant_Menu.git">Lylahs<a/> - A restaurant menu for a made up restaurant called "lylahs".
 Made with raw HTML and CSS

 ## W <a id="w"></a>
-- <a href="https://github.com/MoeInL/WalletWatch.git">WalletWatch<a/> - A full scale cross platform application build with React Native using Expo CLI
+- <a href="https://github.com/MoeInL/WalletWatch.git">WalletWatch<a/> - A full-scale cross platform application build with React Native using Expo CLI